-- You can delete any CPU, except the current boot processor, by specifying its hardware path.
-Otherwise, a CPU can only be deleted using the same syntax that was used to add it to the virtual partition. - The current boot processor can not be deleted from a virtual partition.
-(Use vparstatus -v to determine the current boot processor).
+- You can delete any CPU, except the current boot processor, by specifying its hardware path. - If you want to control which CPU is deleted (rather than leaving it up to the Monitor), use the same method-by CLP, by hardware path, or by count-on your deletion command line that you used on your addition command line. - The current boot processor can not be deleted from a virtual partition.
+(Use vparstatus -v to determine the current boot processor.)
 You will need to shutdown the virtual partition and delete the desired CPU.

-Managing IO Interrupts
+Managing I/O Interrupts

-This section described information you need if you are managing IO interrupts on a vPars-enabled system.
-Note that migrating interrupts should only be done by advance administrators for performance tuning.
+This section describes information you need if you are managing I/O interrupts on a vPars-enabled system.
+Note that migrating interrupts should only be done by advanced administrators for performance tuning.